ibm-cloud-docs/databases-for-redis/administering.md

 For more information, see the [GitHub repo](https://github.com/IBM-Cloud/redli).

-### Connecting to 'redli' with the CLI plugin
+### Connecting to 'redli' with the CLI plug-in

-The {{site.data.keyword.cloud_notm}} CLI cloud databases plugin provides the admin user's connection string in URI format with the command: `ibmcloud dbs deployment-connections "your-service-name"`.
+The {{site.data.keyword.cloud_notm}} CLI cloud databases plug-in provides the admin user's connection string in URI format with the command: `ibmcloud dbs deployment-connections "your-service-name"`.

-You can also connect to `redli` from the cloud databases plugin with the admin user with `ibmcloud cdb deployment-connections "your-service-name" -u admin --start`.
+You can also connect to `redli` from the cloud databases plug-in with the admin user with `ibmcloud cdb deployment-connections "your-service-name" -u admin --start`.
 Enter the admin password when prompted.

 ## Using the self-signed certificate